-- On the one hand, during a bad economy, only attorneys from the very best schools and who have the very best grades are generally employable.
-The lack of opportunity for attorneys without these credentials is no different than is experienced by people without such credentials in most other professions.
+- On the one hand, during a bad economy, only attorneys from the very best schools and those who have the best grades are generally employable.
+The lack of opportunity for attorneys without these credentials is no different than what is experienced by people without such credentials in most other professions.

 - On the other hand, attorneys wishing to enter “the Olympics” of practicing law and to work at the largest law firms with the highest salaries often resent the demands on their time.
-But the highest paying jobs in all professions are generally extremely demanding.
+But the highest-paying jobs in all professions are generally extremely demanding.

 Regardless of how you stack it, practicing law has its ups and downs.
 Nevertheless, attorneys who dwell on the “negatives” often miss the huge “positives” that go along with being an attorney.
 All in all, the positives of practicing law far exceed those of most other professions.

-Attorneys are trained—by nature—to find fault in everything and so attorneys find fault with their profession just as they find fault with the arguments of their opponents.
+Attorneys are trained—by nature—to find fault in everything, and so attorneys find fault with their profession just as they find fault with the arguments of their opponents.
 Attorneys typically go into the practice of law because they are very ambitious.
-Until they go to law school and start practicing law, however, most of these attorneys have never been surrounded by people as ambitious as they are.
+Until they go to law school and start practicing law, most of these attorneys have never been surrounded by people as ambitious as they are.
 Set against each other and competing for a slice of prestige, recognition, money, or jobs, attorneys can become cynical when they do not get everything they are accustomed to getting.
 They get even angrier and more cynical during recessions.
-Then when things are good they start feeling entitled, envious of other attorneys, demanding more money and the cycle repeats itself again and again.
+Then when things are good, they start feeling entitled, envious of other attorneys, demanding more money, and the cycle repeats itself again and again.

 To become an attorney, you do not need to take a lot of math and science classes in college, like you would if you wanted to become a doctor.
-You also do not need to become an expert in spreadsheets and know a lot of math, as do accountants, bankers and MBAs.
+You also do not need to become an expert in spreadsheets and know a lot of math, as do accountants, bankers, and MBAs.

+At the time of writing, the website Glassdoor reports that the national average lawyer salary is $107,549 with a Los Angeles average of $125,784 and a New York average of $121,394.
+Many first-year associates at law firms with more than 700 lawyers in major markets earn salaries of $160,000.
 Regardless of how you stack it, attorneys earn good livings and (in general) earn much more than they could ever earn with the sorts of undergraduate degrees most of them have.
 There is really no other way for someone with a degree of questionable market value to get out of school and make a good living so quickly.
-I’ve seen art majors, acting majors, forestry majors, fashion design majors, anthropology majors, sociology majors and others with degrees that will most likely not translate into much money in the market go to top ten law schools and come out with great jobs.
+I have seen art majors, acting majors, forestry majors, fashion design majors, anthropology majors, sociology majors, and others with degrees that will most likely not translate into much money in the market go to top ten schools and come out with great jobs.